openequella/openequella.github.io/README.md

 # Equella Web and Documentation

 >Work in progress.
-Please feel free to contribution
+Please feel free to contribute

 EQUELLA is a digital repository that provides a single platform to house your teaching and learning, research, media, and library content.